collective/collective.exampledevtools/docs/index.rst

 Omelette recipe
 ===============

-Within a Plone buildout there are lots of namespaced packages, in a default buildout there is no easy way to navigate or search for a specific part of code.
+Within a Plone buildout there are lots of namespaced packages.
+In a default buildout there is no easy way to navigate or search for a specific part of code.
 The `collective.recipe.omelette <http://pypi.python.org/pypi//collective.recipe.omelette>`_ buildout extension creates a directory structure which resembles the Python namespaces of the installed packages.

-This directory structure from omelette makes it easy to navigate in the packages and to issue a search (and mumbering 'Use the Source Luke') for a specific piece of code in the omelette directory.
+This directory structure from omelette makes it easy to navigate in the packages and also makes it easy to issue a search (and mumbering 'Use the Source Luke') for a specific piece of code in the omelette directory.

    .. code-block:: cfg